13 Festivals of Odisha That You Must Know Of!

 Durga Pooja Pandal (Source)

-Durga Pooja is the most important festival of Orissa which is magnificently celebrated all over the state of Orrisa.
+Durga Puja is the most important festival of Orissa which is magnificently celebrated all over the state of Orrisa.
 It is celebrated in the month of Ashwin or Kartik, (September or October as per the English calendar).
 The streets and lighted up and Pandals are decorated to set the spirit of festivity among the people.
 The huge idols of Durga Maa along with two other avatars of Maa Laxmi and Maa Saraswati are immaculate in the Pandals.
 The chants of Mantras and morning and evening Artis can be heard to mark the grand celebration of this festival.
-Durga Pooja is celebrated for three – four days in Orissa and holds an important significance for the Hindu devotees.
+Durga Puja is celebrated for three – four days in Orissa and holds an important significance for the Hindu devotees.

 Time of celebration- In the month of September of October.